 Many of Dublin's thousands of visitors are drawn to one iconic landmark in the city, the Guinness Storehouse.
-Wander around the seven storey building to learn more about the origins and making of the black stuff, or simply admire the view from outside as the building itself has been modelled to resemble a pint of the famous stout.
+Wander around the seven storey building to learn more about the origins and making of 'the black stuff', or simply admire the view from outside as the building itself has been modelled to resemble a pint of the famous stout.
 For the sports enthusiast, the legendary Croke Park, home to the Gaelic Athletic Association, is a must see while culture lovers will find plenty to entertain them amidst Dublin’s flourishing arts scene.